shrutiiiiiiiiii/geekyrn-cli/README.md

 ### To add a splash screen to the created React Native project

-Migrate to the project directory and run the command with the entire path to the image that is to be set as the splash screen image.
+Select an image that you want to set as the splash screen image.
 The image should be in png format.
+Migrate to the project directory and run the command with the entire path to the image.

 ```
 cd <project name>